kasimtasdemir/2020-COMP303-OS-Assignment-2-Gemstone-Mining/questions.md

 **[PID:5738] Tired.
 Going to sleep for 712msec.**

 - You are not allowed to use any highlevel libraries or shell commands in your codes such as `grep`.
-You need to implement all of the answers using low level C functions such as open, read, fprintf, sprintf, etc. If you are really in doubt, please share your question in Canvas discussions.
+You need to implement all of the answers using low level C functions such as open, read, fprintf, sprintf, etc. But ofcourse, for some tasks we need to use system libraries such as creating a pipe, getting the process id etc. If you are really in doubt about a specific function, please share your question in Canvas discussions.

 - Before exiting the program, clean up your resources shm-unlink, munmap, close, free, etc.